storybookjs/telejson/README.md

 `allowUndefined`: When set to false, `undefined` will not be serialized. (default = true)

 `allowSymbol`: When set to false, Symbols will not be serialized. (default = true)

-### reviver

-`lazyEval`: When set to false, lazy eval will be disabled. (default true)

-Note: disabling lazy eval will affect performance.
-Consider disabling it only if you truly need to.

 ## Requirements